mas37/iljwme/README.md

 It has been developed at Skoltech (Moscow) by Alexander Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov

+IMPORTANT!!!

+This is a beta-version of the code modified for nanoindentation simulations.
+We do not offer any extensive support for this version.

 ## Licence
 See [LICENSE](LICENSE)